 This justification must have been requested prior to trading and include an amount.
-It is only valid for a limited amount of time, please check your Policy.
+You will be covered up to the amount recommended in the report, or the value of your Discretionary Limit if lower.
+The justification is only valid for a limited amount of time, please check your Policy.